 HP Laptop Running Slow?
-Here’re 4 Quick Methods to Tune it up
+4 Ways to Speed It Up

 Why is my HP laptop so slow?

-- Hardware issues: not enough RAM, disk running out of space, etc.
+- Hardware issues: not enough RAM, hard drive failing, outdated CPU, lack of storage space, etc.

-- Software issues: malware/adware infection, Windows system errors, third-party software problems, etc.
+- Software issues: malware/adware infection, Windows registry errors, poorly designed third-party applications, etc.